MichaelOdumosu57/SocialMediaApp/JudimaApp/testing/TESTS.md

 * user clicks delete
     * hide delete2
     * show delete3
+    * clear the refresh_user and refresh_token
 * user hits back
     * hide delete2
     * show mainLogin
     * make sure they still have their account !

+## Social Acct
+* test that I can navigate there from the menu and there are 10 buttons
+* make sure the user is signed in before continuing

+### Facebook
+* test that if I try to login to the FB accout with a social account I am sent to the acct login page
+    * optional, check if state is restored